-One of the two most common ways data on ACEs is collected is through the National Survey of Children's Health (NSCH).
-Xiii (See Appendix B for a list of ACE-related items included in the NSCH.)
-Administered by HRSA's MCHB, NSCH collects state-level data on a range of items related to the health and well-being of children ages 0-17 years in the U.S. While obtaining statewide data is important, this level of collection lacks rural specificity.
-To help researchers and others analyze rural-urban differences in the prevalence of ACEs, the Committee recommends that, in addition to having a "state" variable in the NSCH Public Use File, a predefined composite variable for "Rural-Urban Status" should be developed.
-A composite variable such as this would standardize the process of investigating rural-urban differentials in ACEs and would also offer a reasonable level of specificity for meaningful research while still complying with privacy rules required for use of these data files.
+One of the two common ways data is collected on ACEs is through the National Survey of Children's Health (NSCH).^{viii} (See Appendix B for a list of ACE-related items included in the NSCH.)
+Administered by HRSA's Maternal and Child Health Bureau (MCHB), NSCH collects important data on a range of issues related to the health and well-being of children ages 0-17 years in the U.S. With respect to analyzing rural-urban differences in the prevalence of ACEs, the Committee noted concerns regarding the ease and simplicity of investigating such issues.
+To better address this issue, the Committee believes that in addition to having a "state" variable in the NSCH Public Use File, having predefined composite variables for "Urban/Rural Status" and "HRSA Region" could streamline and standardize the process of investigating rural-urban differentials.
+By doing so, this would also offer a reasonable level of granularity while complying with privacy rules imposed on these data files.

-Recommendation 3: In an effort to increase the ease with which data users and researchers are able to access and analyze the NSCH to understand differences based on urbanization levels, specifically related to ACEs, the Committee recommends HRSA's MCHB establish and include a predefined variable for "Rural-Urban Status" in the NSCH to allow for standardized analyses of ACE prevalence.
+Recommendation 3: In an effort to increase the ease with which data users and researchers are able to access and analyze the NSCH to understand differences based on urbanization levels in general, and specifically around ACEs, the Committee recommends HRSA's MCHB establish and include a predefined variable for "Rural-Urban Status" in the NSCH to allow for easier, standardized analyses of ACE prevalence.